 clinicians performing these procedures on the potential risk posed by them in high IE-risk

 patients.
-This should include scrupulous attention to sterility and infection prevention and
+This would include scrupulous attention to sterility and infection prevention and

 control interventions normally undertaken with these procedures.
 For procedures that involve

 repeated or long-term insertion of transcutaneous catheters, e.g., hemodialysis, insertion of